gataca-io/gataca.io/content/mdpages/job-cybersecurity-phd.md

 ### **What will you do? 💻**

 To **work on the evolution of a self-sovereign identity (SSI) platform** and help scale it to serve millions of users with maximum guarantees of privacy and security.
-For this purpose, we need a person who can perform research, design and software development functions specializing in cybersecurity and cryptography.
+For this purpose, we need a person who can perform research, design and software development functions.
 You will:

-* **Solve complex technical problems related to the fields of security, cryptography, and privacy, and will design solutions from scratch**, always thinking about how to maximize security and usability simultaneously.
+* **Solve complex technical problems related to the fields of computer science, security, and privacy, and will design solutions from scratch**, always thinking about how to maximize security and usability simultaneously.
 * Ensure GATACA is the most secure SSI platform worldwide.
-For this purpose, you’ll **challenge and optimize current cryptographic & security mechanisms**.
+For this purpose, you’ll **challenge and optimize current technical architecture & security mechanisms**.
-* Collaborate with the executives across the team to **define the cybersecurity strategy.**
 * You’ll help **develop backend technology**, writing server-side code, developing rapid prototypes, evolving current products, and creating robust production applications.
 * **Advocate for the technology in technical forums.** We expect you to become a reference in cryptography and cybersecurity in SSI-related international forums.
 * **Develop & maintain research, design and technical documentation.**